 Video: Bobby Hull used slap shot to win three scoring titles

-1974: Bobby Orr becomes the first player to score 100 points for five straight seasons when he has an assist in the Boston Bruins' 4-0 win against the Buffalo Sabres at Boston Garden.
-Gilles Gilbert has his seventh NHL shutout.
+1974: Bobby Orr becomes the first player to score 100 points in five straight seasons when he has an assist in the Boston Bruins' 4-0 win against the Buffalo Sabres at Boston Garden.
+Gilles Gilbert gets his seventh NHL shutout.

 1980: Gordie Howe's final visit to Detroit as an NHL player is one to remember.
-Three days after Howe plays a shift on a line with his sons, Mark and Marty, for the Hartford Whalers, the three begin the game against the Detroit Red Wings at Joe Louis Arena with Gordie at center, Marty on the left and Mark on the right.
+Three days after Howe plays a shift on a line with his sons, Mark and Marty, for the Hartford Whalers, the three begin the game against the Detroit Red Wings at Joe Louis Arena with Gordie at center, Marty on left wing and Mark on right wing.
 None of the three scores on that shift, but Gordie gets an assist later in the first period of a game that ends 4-4.

 Video: Memories: Howe starts at center next to his sons

 1997: Jari Kurri scores his 594th NHL goal during a 2-1 win by the Mighty Ducks of Anaheim against the Red Wings at Arrowhead Pond.
 It gives him 1,369 points, tying Kurri with Johnny Bucyk for 11th on the NHL career scoring list.
 The win gives the Mighty Ducks a team-record nine-game point streak (six wins, three ties).

 2002: Artem Chubarov becomes the first player in NHL history whose first four goals are all game-winners.
 Chubarov scores the first goal of the game at 2:25 of the first period for the Vancouver Canucks in a 5-0 win against the Nashville Predators at Gaylord Entertainment Center.
 Dan Cloutier makes 23 saves and ties a team record with his sixth shutout of the season.